-How is fiber so fast?
+How much faster is fiber than cable?

 To answer that, let’s start with why traditional DSL and cable internet are so slow.
 When you’ve experienced lags in normal business activities such as cloud file transfers, long upload times for large files or garbled/static in VoIP calls, it’s probably because of metal.
 More specifically, copper metal.

 Traditional internet sends electricity through copper wires to deliver the information needed for large file transfers and clear VoIP calls.
 We call this information “data.”
-Copper wire was originally intended for transmitting simple voice data over shorter distances, which does not make it ideal for carrying large amounts of data at high speeds.
+Copper wire was originally intended to transmit simple voice data over shorter distances, which does not make it ideal for carrying large amounts of data at high speeds.

-Today’s growing technology means data sizes are only getting bigger, making fiber optic internet crucial for the future.
-Since fiber optic internet sends information at the speed of light along thin strands of glass, large amounts of data can travel very quickly, giving them much higher bandwidth.
+Today’s growing technology means data sizes are only getting bigger, making fiber-optic internet crucial for the future.
+Since fiber sends information at the speed of light, large amounts of data can travel very quickly, giving it much higher bandwidth.

 What is bandwidth?
 The amount of data that can be sent in a short amount of time.
 Low bandwidth will dramatically slow a network's performance.

-Is fiber more reliable?
+Why is fiber more reliable?